 To explore the world of connected objects, we partnered with artist Zach Lieberman and YesYesNo to create a smart sneaker with personality that talks back and can connect the wearer's activity to the web, if the wearer chooses to.
 Using an accelerometer, a gyroscope, Bluetooth and some other off the shelf technologies, the Talking Shoe translates the wearer's movements into funny, motivating and timely commentary.

 Re-imagined Canvases: Growing new ideas in familiar ground

 Innovation doesn't always have to mean inventing something new.
 Bringing fresh thinking to established media and ad formats can be an easy and inexpensive way to stand out in a connected world.

-Sometimes it's about the unexpected marriage of an idea and an existing
+Sometimes it's about the unexpected marriage of an idea and an existing technology.

-opportunities on the modern web that are coding-optional.
+modern web that are coding-optional.

 Useful marketing: Creating tools, not just ads

 Marketing has become less about talking and more about doing.
 While ideas about branded utility have been tossed around for a while, lately they've been getting more serious attention.
 Brands, even the non-techy ones, are launching mobile, web and hardware products.
 And these products are being built by agencies, though you'd be forgiven for thinking they're the result of Silicon Valley hackathons rather than traditional marketing campaigns.